 A not infrequently seen condition often mistaken for Achilles pathology, retrocalcaneal bursitis is usually (and thankfully) quicker to resolve than its tendinous neighbour.
 Once again owing to excessive pronation/poor foot posture, a naturally occurring lubricating structure between the heel bone and the Achilles tendon (known as the retrocalcaneal bursa) becomes inflamed, causing pain just behind the Achilles and deeper towards the back of the ankle joint.

 This diagnosis is usually made clinically (i.e. in the office on the day of your appointment), but can be confirmed using diagnostic ultrasound.
-Treatment by way of therapeutic ultrasound, strapping and custom orthotics are very effective in eliminating pain from retrocalcaneal bursitis.
+Treatment by way of therapeutic ultrasound, taping and custom orthotics are very effective in eliminating pain from retrocalcaneal bursitis.
+Click on the image below to see detailed anatomy of the rearfoot.

 Most commonly seen in active boys aged 8-13, Sever’s Disease is a self-limiting condition (meaning it will always resolve in time) affecting one or both heels.
 During this period of growth, pain can be experienced if excessive forces travel through the growth plate of the heel.
 Unsurprisingly, children that participate in jumping sports are among the most common patients seen with this condition.

 While the condition will resolve when the growth plate fuses with the heel bone (see image below), active treatment is still essential to ensure normal pain free participation in sports and activity.
-Stretches, strapping, therapeutic ultrasound, heel raises and custom orthotics are all conservative treatments that yield excellent results.
+Stretches, taping, heel raises and custom orthotics are all conservative treatments that yield excellent results.